 If you love hiking as much as I do, you likely plan plenty of hikes from spring until fall, when the weather is beautiful.
 However, you don’t have to stop hiking just because it turns into the winter season.
-There are plenty of winter hikes in Vancouver that are easily accessible and generally snow-free when you have the urge to get outside.
+Plenty of winter hikes in Vancouver are easily accessible and generally snow-free when you have the urge to get outside.

 I aim to visit Vancouver multiple times each year and often stop in the area on my way to visit Whistler every year.
 There’s nothing better than stretching your legs on a Vancouver winter hike after being stuck in the car on a drive from Seattle, so I’m slowly trying to add to my list of hikes to do every time I’m up there.

-Here are 15 of the best winter hikes in Vancouver to check out whether you live in the area or plan on visiting in the future.
-Make sure to check out my winter hiking packing list so you’ll be fully prepared and warm for your hike!
+Here are 15 of the best winter hikes in Vancouver to check whether you live in the area or plan to visit in the future.
+Make sure to check out my winter hiking packing list as well as read reviews about the hikes on the AllTrails app first so you’ll be fully prepared for your hike!

 1. Lighthouse Park